cangeorgecode/content_creation/README.md

 1. Create a 'brolls' folder.
 This is where you put your b-rolls
 2. Create a 'media' folder.
 This will be needed by the program
 3. Create an 'output' folder.
 This is where the finished clip goes
 4. Create a 'swipe_files' folder.
-This is where the speech goes (in json format)
+This is where the speech goes (Please follow the sample speech json format below)

 ### Speech 💬
 Sample speech in json format: